bluetuith-org/haraltd/README.md

 **Some connection examples:**
 - To start an A2DP session with a device:
 ```
-bluetuith device connect a2dp -a <address>
+bluetuith-shim device connect a2dp -a <address>
 ```
 (Note that the application has to remain open to maintain the session.
 Closing the app will close the session.)